B.S., Haverford College; Ph.D., University of Pennsylvania

 At Wellesley College, I teach probability and statistics as well as a course in industrial organization.
 I believe strongly in motivating these classes by showing how the theory and tools can help to inform real world questions.
 I have also developed a unique course on the “Information Economy” as it relates to my research interests.
 In this class, I teach students about economic models that apply especially to information goods such as music, movies, and software.
 My goal is to give students the knowledge and confidence to use these frameworks and basic microeconomics to model new technologies and gain insight into how they will impact consumers and firms.

-I have reviewed journal articles related to my interests for Management Science, Information Systems Research, and Management Information Systems Quarterly .
-I annually attend and present research at the Workshop on Information Systems and Economics and I am a member of the Society for Economic Research on Copyright Issues.
+I have reviewed journal articles related to my interests for Management Science, Information Systems Research, Journal of Economic Behavior and Organization, and Economic Inquiry, among others.
+I annually attend and present research at the Workshop on Information Systems and Economics as well as NBER's Summer Institute on the Economics of Digitization.

-I enjoy food and cooking, exercise, philosophy, and discovering new music.
+I enjoy food and cooking, running, exercise, philosophy, and discovering new music.